-While our work applies to a wide variety of communications and computing technologies, it’s of particular importance to CTL’s Next-Generation 5G Wireless and Spectrum Sharing programs, for which we’re helping to develop standards and metrology for the ultrafast circuits needed for the wireless networks of the future.
-Our group includes two projects.
-The High-Speed Electronics Project develops ways to characterize high-speed transistors at the heart of wireless systems.
-The Waveform Metrology Project determines the quality of the waveforms generated by ultrafast and high-power transistors at the heart of advanced communications systems.
+The High Speed Measurement Group’s work applies to a wide variety of communications and computing technologies, and is of particular importance to CTL’s Next-Generation 5G Wireless and Fundamental Metrology for Communications program areas.
+To facilitate these programs we develop standards and metrology for the ultrafast circuits needed for the communications and computer networks of the future.
+Our group includes two primary projects: Linear and Nonlinear Network Analysis and Waveform Metrology.

-NIST CTL’s High-Speed Electronics Project is dedicated to improving on-chip measurement of very-high-speed transistors (into the hundreds of gigahertz) as well as characterizing the nonlinear behavior of high-power, lower-frequency (microwave to millimeter-wave) transistors.
+This project is dedicated to improving on-chip measurement of very-high-speed transistors (into the hundreds of gigahertz) as well as characterizing the nonlinear behavior of high-power, lower-frequency (microwave to millimeter-wave) transistors.
 Combinations of these transistors will be indispensable to next-generation wireless systems and open up new high-frequency spectrum to the wireless industry.
 There are two exciting activities within this program sponsored by the NIST Innovations in Measurement Science awards: Josephson Arbitrary Waveform Synthesizer (JAWS) and the DC to 1 THz Large-Amplitude Optoelectronic Multitone Electrical-Signal Synthesizer.